leanghoun/leanghoun.github.io/docs/voron-trident/mods-tweaks.md

 *Magnetic Panels with Magnet Inserts - Close Up*
 {: .fs-2 .text-grey-dk-000 }

-There are various panel latches and magnetic clips that offer quick panel removal for swapping between enclosed- and open-chamber printing, but I was not happy with any of the ones I tried.
-My version fixes a few of the pain points that I ran into with some of the existing mods.
+There are various panel latches and magnetic clips that offer quick panel removal for swapping between enclosed- and open-chamber printing, but I wanted to fix a few of the pain points that I ran into with some of the existing mods.

 * Does not require a lot of filament.
 The corner and mid-panel clips were modeled after the stock Trident panel clips and are similarly hollowed, saving filament and print time.